gaurav1981/ScrollAnimationDemo/README.md

-SKAnimateScroll class enable you to scroll infitnitly with images
+SKAnimateScroll class enable you to scroll infinitly with images